devnich/windows-setup/README.md

 ## 1.1.
 General installation instructions

+1. Make sure you are logged in as the DatVisLabWest user.
+Installing as the LibITLabWest user will break some applications.
-You can find all of the installers in **Documents/Installers**.
+2. You can find all of the installers in **Documents/Installers**.
 When installing:

-1. Add the program to the Start Menu
+    - Add the program to the Start Menu
-2. Don't create a Desktop shortcut
+    - Don't create a Desktop shortcut
-3. Don't add the program to the Taskbar
+    - Don't add the program to the Taskbar
+3. Some applications require changing the default installation parameters.
+Check the "Application-specific installation instructions" section to see if you need to make any changes.
+4. If an application automatically opens after installation, check the "Application-specific configuration instructions" section to see if you need to make any changes.
+5. Don't perform any auto-updates during installation.

 ## 1.2.
 Update obsolete versions (summer 2025)